Azure-Samples/azure-ml-federated-learning/docs/frameworks/nvflare.md

 :warning: Experimental :warning: This tutorial is relying on some experimental code.
 It will work on our quickstart sandbox, but running it outside of this controlled setup might not work.
 We're actively working to release a more robust and generic solution.

 **Dataset** - The model is trained on the [Chest X-ray dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) from Kaggle.
 This example is adapted from [another FL solution](https://github.com/Azure/medical-imaging/tree/main/federated-learning) by Harmke Alkemade _et al._.
+The code has been modified only to allow for the ingestion of training data from a mounted AzureML datastore.

 ## Install the required dependencies